 Key persons build very effective relationships with parents and carers that enable them to fully support children's personal care needs.
 Staff are highly proactive in gathering comprehensive information from parents to find out everything of relevance so that individual care plans can be initiated for each child.
-For example, they comfort children by making resources, such as mobiles, with objects that they know interest children, and as they arrive each morning they are able to clearly see the mobiles.
-This makes their arrival a comforting and smooth experience for both the children and their parents.
-In addition, children make strong emotional attachments to their key person, and other familiar adults, because their needs are consistently met and they feel secure.
-There are excellent and well-established systems to ensure children are prepared emotionally for making the transition to the next room within the nursery.
+In addition, children make strong emotional attachments to their key person and other familiar adults because their needs are consistently met and they feel secure.
+There are well-established systems to ensure children are prepared emotionally for making the move to the next room within the nursery and for their move to school.
 Children make regular settling-in visits to meet new staff, see their new room and experience different toys and activities.
-Parents are fully included in the process, and as a result, they and their children are very well supported in forming new relationships, building self-confidence and managing their feelings.
+Parents are fully included in the process and as result, they and their children are very well supported in making new relationships, building self-confidence and managing their feelings.

 Children learn to behave responsibly from a young age and to cooperate within a group.
-Therefore, children are very effectively learning about social responsibility and accepted behaviour.
+Therefore, children are effectively learning about social responsibility and accepted behaviour.
 Staff build respectful and caring relationships with all the children and their families.
 Parents and children readily discuss what is happening in their family.
-In all areas of the nursery, children and parents have contributed to displays of family trees.
-Photographs of children's and staff's families and pets are attractively displayed and children enjoy talking about the familiar people and pets in the pictures.
-Staff engage children well to learn about different cultures and people through planned and spontaneous discussion and activities.
-They enjoy learning about national and international festivals and celebrations.
+In all areas of the nursery, children and parents have contributed to displays.
+For example, photographs of children's and staff's families and pets are attractively displayed and children enjoy talking about the familiar people and pets in the pictures.
+Staff engage children well to learn about different cultures and people through planned and spontaneous discussions and activities.
+They enjoy national and international festivals and celebrations.
 In addition, parents are encouraged to share information about their own cultures.